GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 ![html-image](images/111/111-08.png)

 At this point, we will be setting up our HTML file to be styled.
 How?
-By using CSS classes
+By using CSS classes:

 1. Define two sections with the following class names: `input-container` and `output-container`.
 2. The `input-container` will include a form with a search field where the user will type in their zipcode and a submit button that makes the request for the current weather to the weather service.